Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Introduction

-\begin{compactitem} \item {We establish a challenging benchmark for the correspondence problem in Multimodal LLMs, which has been insufficiently explored.
-Our analysis reveals that current MLLM methods are inadequate for addressing this issue.} \item {We propose a high-quality MMVM dataset and two simple, yet effective techniques for correspondence learning designed to enhance the instance-level discriminative ability.} \item {Extensive experiments demonstrate the effectiveness of our proposed dataset.
-Moreover, our proposed techniques significantly improve the performance of existing MLLMs.} \end{compactitem}
+To sum up, our contributions are four-fold: \begin{compactitem} \item {We establish a challenging benchmark for the visual matching problem in Multimodal LLMs.} \item {We propose a high-quality MMVM dataset, which contains 220k matching QA pairs with reasoning texts.} \item {We propose two simple, yet effective techniques for correspondence learning.} \item {Extensive experiments demonstrate the effectiveness of our proposed dataset and technical contributions.} \end{compactitem}